KryeKuzhinieri/Catching-a-Chess-Cheater-Using-R-and-GridDB/readme.md

 | Black   | 79%        | 12% | 9%| <span style="color:green">**31.27**</span>|

-And the last game is a game where I played against the computer.
+The next game is a game where I played against the computer.
 In this case we want to detect that black cheated.
 So, we expect a very low **acl**.

 <iframe src="https://lichess.org/embed/game/gwhvMXUI?theme=auto&bg=auto" width=600 height=397 frameborder=0></iframe>